johngouk/scienceoxford-project2025/README.md

 	 e.
 Direct the Files window to the downloaded folder in the This computer section of the Files window

 	 f.
-Edit the `uploadToEsp/NetworkCredentials.py` file to contain your network SSID/password.

-	 g.
 Switch focus to the `uploadToEsp/` folder, and upload the entire contents to the root of the ESP file system.
 The Thonny tool makes this very easy - select them, right click, upload to "/".
 You should see a list of files/folders appear in the MicroPython Device Files window - this is the root folder of the ESP32.

+	 I have found recently that this "all at once" approach sometimes fails, or at least, overpopulates the ESP file system root with copied files.
+In that case, delete everything from the ESP32, and copy each directory in turn, followed by any files not in the folders.

+	 g.
+From the Thonny Micropython device file window, edit the `uploadToEsp/NetCreds.json` file to contain your network SSID/password.
+If you plan to make source changes, and you've cloned the repository, when you push back to GitHub, the whole world will know your credentials.
+This a Bad Thing, right?
+So **EDIT THE NETCREDS FILE ON THE ESP32!!**

 4. From the download root folder in This computer, open the most recent `main_n.m.py` file and adjust the logging settings by modifying the line `logging.basicConfig(level=logging.INFO...`, below the line `ADJUST LOG LEVEL HERE` to use whatever level you want - DEBUG is good if you want to see what's happening.
 5. With the `main_n.m.py` file open and in focus in the IDE, click on the green *Run* button on the toolbar; the main.py should be uploaded and run.